arushi-mittal/webcred/README.md

 URL, the genre and the credibility score.

 The Django framework is used to connect the browser extension to the rest of the app which calculates the credibility score and genre.
 [PENDING]

+#### FlaskApp:
+Flask Login Page, preferences page.

+#### Extension:
+Extension front-end.
+Requires connection to django app.

+#### getinfo.py
+Separate functions to calculate the values for various features using webscraping libraries such as BeautifulSoup and Selenium.
+Each feature is calculated using a separate function entitled getFeatureName which returns the value or in case of an error, a default value.